-21. The Union of India has issued a notification on 27 January 1994 called the 'Environmental Impact Assessment Notification 1994' (and amended on 4 May 1994).
-Its terms are not applicable to the present proceedings, but is provisions are helpful in so far as they prescribe who is to assess the environmental impact assessment reports and environmental management plans that are submitted by applicants for new projects, including hydro-electric projects.
-The notification says, 'The reports submitted with the application shall be evaluated and assessed by the Impact Assessment Agency, and if deemed necessary, it may consult a Committee of Experts, having composition as specified in Schedule-III of this notification.
+272. The Union of India has issued a notification on 27th January, 1994 called the "Environmental Impact Assessment Notification 1994" (and amended it on 4th May, 1994).
+Its terms are not applicable to the present proceedings, but its provisions are helpful in so far as they prescribe who is to assess the environmental impact assessment reports and environment management plans that are submitted by applicants for new projects, including hydro-electric projects.
+The notification says, "The reports submitted with the application shall be evaluated and assessed by the Impact Assessment Agency, and if deemed necessary it may consult a Committee of Experts, having a composition as specified in Schedule-III of this Notification.
 The Impact Assessment Agency (IAA) would be the Union Ministry of Environment and Forests.
-The Committee of Experts mentioned above shall be constituted by the IAA or such other body under the Central Government authorised by the IAA in this regard'.
+The Committee of Experts mentioned above shall be constituted by the IAA or such other body under the Central Government authorised by the IAA in this regard...."
 Schedule III of the notification reads thus: